 Other Ghanaian Languages

-Ewe: Primarily spoken in the Volta Region, Ewe is also present in Accra due to migration and internal movement.
+Ewe: Primarily spoken in the Volta Region, Ewe is also present due to migration and internal movement.

-Dagbani: Spoken in the Northern Region, Dagbani speakers can be found within the migrant communities in Accra.
+Dagbani: Spoken in the Northern Region, Dagbani speakers can be found within the migrant communities.

-Hausa: As a lingua franca in West Africa, Hausa speakers are also present in Accra, often involved in trade and commerce.
+Hausa: As a lingua franca in West Africa, Hausa speakers can be found, often involved in trade and commerce.

 Foreign Languages